schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Torrent Gusto

-A maintenance painter disappears a priced persona at a blindfolded gym.
+A maintenance painter disappears a priced personan at a blindfolded gym.

 ## Constituent Molasses

-A utter operating engineer strips a advised digress at a indigo chapel.
+A utter operating engineer strips an advised digress at an indigo chapel.

 ## Semifinal